 Katya, "Drag the bodies in the house, lock it up.
 Maybe buy us a day before somebody starts looking."

 Bodies moved, curtains drawn, they search for money, there's a safe but they have no skills to crack it.
 A little cash in one desk, three or four thousand in hundreds.
+Katya spots a briefcase on a coffee table, she clicks it open.
+Money.
+Packs of hundreds, close the case and take it.
 Time to lock up, scoot back to the hedges, through the fence to the next fence, to their car.